This article describes the main tasks and responsibilities involved in writing documentation for Vaadin products.

 documentation should cover all the features of the product

 documentation should be consistent over different products and features.
 The user should be able trust that the documentation provides the information they need, with consistent vocabulary and style.

 documentation should be up-to-date with API and behaviour changes

 The development process alternatives are outlined later.
 The documentation-driven development approach guarantees at least coverage and currentness.
 Consistence is attained with review.

 Documentation is part of your software development process.
-It is your task to plan how.
+It’s your task to plan how.
 The decisions are up to the development teams.
 You have various options, as discussed next.